controverses/science-and-society/index.md

 # science and society |

-welcome to this website dedicated to your 2023 *science and society* winter school resources
+welcome to this website dedicated to your 2023 winter school resources

 ## syllabus |